FrontEndFoxes/kitchen-sune/src/recipes/dalgona-coffee.md

 ## Author

-This recipe was contributed by a fan of thsi recipe.
+This recipe was contributed by a fan of this recipe.